F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/ltm/README.md

 ## Launching the template using the AWS Launch Stack buttons
 The easiest way to deploy one of the CloudFormation templates is to use the appropriate Launch Stack button.<br>
 **Important**: You may have to select the AWS region in which you want to deploy after clicking the Launch Stack button.

-See [Template Parameters](#template-parameters) for guidance on the parameters presented by the template.

  - Hourly, which uses pay-as-you-go hourly billing
    <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=F5-Hourly-BIGIP-LTM-Autoscale&templateURL=https://s3.amazonaws.com/f5-cft/f5-hourly-autoscale-bigip-ltm.template"><img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"/></a>